GM-Consult-Pty-Ltd/dictosaurus/README.md

 Please refer to the [API documentation](https://pub.dev/documentation/dictosaurus/latest/).

-The [TermProperties](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/TermProperties-class.html) interface is an object model for a term or word with immutable properties (`term`, `stem`, `lemma`, `language`).
-The [TermProperties](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/TermProperties-class.html) interface also enumerates [variants](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/TermVariant-class.html) of the term with different values for `part-of-speech`, `definition`, `synonyms`, `antonyms` and `inflections`, each with one or more example `phrases`.
+The [DictionaryEntry](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/DictionaryEntry-class.html) interface is an object model for a term or word with immutable properties (*term*, *stem*, *lemma*, *language*).
+The [DictionaryEntry](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/DictionaryEntry-class.html) interface also enumerates [variants](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/TermVariant-class.html) of the term with different values for *part-of-speech*, *definition*, *etymology*, *pronunciation*, *synonyms*, *antonyms* and *inflections*, each with one or more example *phrases*.

 Three interfaces provide *dictionary*, *thesaurus* and *term expansion* functions:
 * the [Dictionary](https://pub.dev/documentation/dictosaurus/latest/dictosaurus/Dictionary-class.html) interface exposes methods that return the properties (etymologies, pronunciations, definitions, inflections, phrases, synonyms or antonyms) of a `term`, or a translation of a `term`; and